DEFRA/epr-prn-integration-function/compose/README.md

 `cp src/EprPrnIntegration.Api/local.settings.json.example cp src/EprPrnIntegration.Api/local.settings.json`

 **You'll need to update your own copy with a gov.notify API (TEST) key for the `MessagingConfig:ApiKey` env but check the .json file for details.**

 Once you're configured you can spin up the function via your IDE, to attach and set breakpoints

 Then, invoke the chosen function e.g.  `FetchNpwdIssuedPrnsFunction`:

 `./scripts/trigger-local-function.sh FetchNpwdIssuedPrnsFunction`

 The functions are void-style so it's recommended to tail your logs/watch IDE output if you want to track behaviour.

 ### With the function hosted within Docker

-`compose/function.env.example` contains config you'll need to copy:

-`cp compose/function.env.example compose/function.env`  (see note above, there's a api key you'll need to provide yourself for `MessagingConfig:ApiKey`)

-Once you're configured you can spin up the function with docker:

-`docker compose -f function.yml up --build -d`
+`docker compose up --build -d`

 Then issue commands to the container via another helper script: